-Dr. Jasmine Graham is a Clinical Assistant Professor of Counseling and Counselor Education.
+Dr. Jasmine Graham is an Assistant Professor of Counseling and Counselor Education.
 Her area of interest includes comprehensive and transformation urban school counseling, school-family-community collaboration, and the notion of Strong Black Womanhood and its broader implications for women's education, communities, and health.
 Dr. Graham has held a variety of leadership roles in counseling program leadership, development, and accreditation.
 Prior to her career in academia, Dr. Graham was a practicing mental health counselor specializing in school-based intervention and family development.

 EDUC-G 523, Laboratory in Counseling